- It must be three syllables or fewer. Ideally, two.

 Every misspelling is an opportunity for a missed email, a missed page view, and missed business.

 - It does not need to describe what the company does.

 Apple, Intuit, Zillow, Twitter, Nest, Slack, Google, Amazon.
-We all know what these companies do, but not from their names.
-Describing what you do takes a lot of syllables.
+We all know what these companies do, but not by their names.
+Describing what one does can take a lot of syllables.
 But if you can describe your business in two syllables, that could actually be a great name.
 Examples: SnapChat, SoundCloud, GoodNotes.

 - Don't use your personal name.

 Unless you are completely, 100% sure that your business will only ever be you (and you never should), don't lock your business potential to a person.